 Step 3.
 Find LUTs

 Download one from a creative website or camera manufacturer.
-Then, please place it in a location where your video editing software can find it.
+Then, please place it where your video editing software can find it.
 The most common grading apps include DaVinci Resolve, Adobe Premiere Pro, and photoshop for images.

 Step 4.
 Focus on the Color Palette of Your Footage